BhushanC-007/bhushancode/README.md

 # bhushancode
-This is my first Github Repository
+This is my first Github Repository.
 <dr>
-Author-bhushan chike
+Author-Bhushan chike.